Walter Mondale, Carter’s vice president, dies at 93

 Mondale and his wife, Joan Adams Mondale, were married in 1955.
 During his vice presidency, she pushed for more government support of the arts and gained the nickname “Joan of Art.”
 She had minored in art in college and worked at museums in Boston and Minneapolis.

 The couple had two sons, Ted and William, and a daughter, Eleanor.
-Eleanor Mondale became a broadcast journalist and TV host, with credits including “CBS This Morning” and programs with E!
-Entertainment Television.
 Ted Mondale served six years in the Minnesota Senate and made an unsuccessful bid for the Democratic nomination for governor in 1998.
 William Mondale served for a time as an assistant attorney general.
+Eleanor Mondale, who became a broadcast journalist and TV host, died of brain cancer in 2011.

 Joan Mondale died in 2014 at age 83 after an extended illness.